 - It is the author’s responsibility to properly attribute or obtain any necessary permissions (and to provide us with copies of the relevant documentation) for the publication of any illustration, image, figure, table, audio/video file, etc., used in the Article.

-- Articles should be 10 – 20 pages, double-spaced, with 1-inch margins on all sides.
+- Articles should be a minimum of 10 pages and a maximum of 40-50 pages, double-spaced, with 1-inch margins on all sides.

 - Article text should be in 12 pt.
 Times New Roman, with 9 pt.
 Times New Roman footnotes and 12 pt.
 Times New Roman page numbers, in the bottom right-hand corner.

-- Citations should be made in footnotes, not endnotes, and adhere to standard Blue Book citation requirements.
-Notes should not be used for ‘sub-texts’.
+- Citations should be made in footnotes, not endnotes, and adhere to standard Bluebook citation requirements.
 Wherever possible, without confusion, references should be grouped together.
-Notes should rarely exceed 10 – 20% of the text.
+Notes should rarely exceed 10–20% of the text.